 Judith knew that she wasn't any bit more clever than before, she had already known the woman's name, but Daryl didn't talk about her in the past, instead in the present, like she was still around, still close to him.

 "Beth."
 Judith repeated carefully and Daryl almost shrugged together, when she said the woman's name out loud.
 Maybe he hadn't heard someone saying her name since a long time.
-Again her brain tried to find a picture, the face of the woman, like the last weeks, since she got to know about her.
+Again her brain tried to find a picture, the face of the woman, like the last weeks, since she had got to know about her.

 "And..and who was she?"
 Judith asked carefully, afraid of saying her name out loud again.
 She didn't want to frightened Daryl, he would hide himself inside his shell again and won't let her allow to ask any more questions.